lltfm/openness/works/the_epitomes_of_openness/the_epitomes_of_openness.md

 *Artwork: "Being", Agnes Pelton, 1926 ([source](https://unsafeart.com/agnes-pelton-desert-transcendentalist/))*

 # Overview
-The "Epitomes of Openness" is a series of minimalist [poetic-memes][1] ("epitomes") for quickly communicating the core ideas of Openness
+The "Epitomes of Openness"[^1] is a series of minimalist poetic-memes[^2] ("epitomes") for quickly communicating the core ideas of Openness.

 * Author: gdl@loveletterstofutureme.org